-line 45 (DIM) runoff curve number (-9999: no data, model estimation)
+line 51 (DIM) runoff curve number (-9999: no data, model estimation)

 The runoff curve number (RCN) is an empirical parameter used for predicting direct runoff after a large precipitation event.
 Its default value is 60.
+In absence of measured data the model will internally estimate its value (i.e. User can set this parameter to -9999).